 New Jersey was the first state to legalize online poker all the way back in 2013.
 Today, the market is legal, regulated, and NJ residents can compete in live real-money poker tournaments every day of the week.
-There are three main operators in the state today, but our preferred poker app for 2021 is BetMGM poker.
+New Jersey poker players have more options than any other state in the US, but our preferred poker app for 2021 is BetMGM Poker.

 Follow Link for Offer